matthieuSolente/outlook-line-height/README.md

 `font-size: 24px;`

 ➤ Don't rely only en em value.
+For it to work in Outlook, add the mso-line-height-alt properties with pixel or percentage value.

 ## The `mso-line-height-alt` properties become a simple `line-height` in Outlook.